mas-bandwidth/yojimbo/BUILDING.md

 settings in order to connect a client to the server running inside the docker container via 127.0.0.1:50000

+## Feedback

-This is pre-release software.
-Please email me with any feedback you have:
+This is pre-release software so please email me with any feedback you have:

     Glenn Fiedler <glenn.fiedler@gmail.com>